How safe is Zagreb for tourists visiting this beautiful city?

 Zagreb's Upper Town and Lower Town, both of which have great restaurants and museums, are some of the safest locations in Zagreb, Croatia.

-Tourists are generally safe in these places, though they should still be on high alert for pickpockets.
+Tourists are generally safe in these places.

 Criminal activity in Zagreb is rather rare, especially when it comes to serious crimes or anything other than petty theft.
 The crime rate is low.